opoupeney/dfd/source/gsguide/getting-started.rst

 Get started building your first DreamFace app!

-Follow the steps below to get up and running with your first DreamFace app.
-For a deeper dive, check out the :ref:`developer-guide-label`, which goes hands on into best practices and the most common use cases for developing with DreamFace.
+Follow the steps below to get up and running with your first DreamFace app or for a deeper dive, check out the :ref:`developer-guide-label`, which goes hands on into best practices and the most common use cases for developing with DreamFace.

 .. toctree::